deepset-ai/haystack-integrations/integrations/weaviate-document-store.md

 logo: /logos/weaviate.png
 ---

-Haystack supports the use of [Weaviate](https://weaviate.io/) as data storage for LLM pipelines, with the `WeavaiteDocumentStore`.
-You can choose to run Weaviate locally youself, or use a hosted Weaviate databse.
+Haystack supports the use of [Weaviate](https://weaviate.io/) as data storage for LLM pipelines, with the `WeaviateDocumentStore`.
+You can choose to run Weaviate locally youself, or use a hosted Weaviate database.

 For details on the available methods and parameters of the `WeaviateDocumentStore`, check out the Haystack [API Reference](https://docs.haystack.deepset.ai/reference/document-store-api#weaviatedocumentstore) and [Documentation](https://docs.haystack.deepset.ai/docs/document_store#initialization)